merezki-11/Group-8-Capstone-Project/README.md

-&nbsp;   • Used validation data to monitor performance
+    • Used validation data to monitor performance